What holidays will the libraries be closed?

 Yes, next time you are at one of our libraries ask for a new card at the Checkout Desk.
 There is no fee to replace worn or broken cards.

-The catalog is asking for my password.
+The catalog is asking for my password or PIN.
 I didn’t even know I had a password!

 A password (usually a 4-digit PIN) is needed to use the 24-hour telephone renewal system or to access your account on our catalog via the Internet.
-If you got your library card prior to August 4, 2001, the last 4 digits of the home phone number we had on file for you on that date were automatically assigned as your PIN.
-After August 4, 2001, you needed to specify a 4-digit number when you obtained a library card.
+It is also needed for using most of our online resources from outside of the Library.
+If you obtained your library card prior to April 27, 2015 your PIN was changed to the last 4 digits of the home phone number we had listed on your library account.

 How long can materials be borrowed?

-Most materials can be borrowed for one three-week period and may be renewed for two additional three-week periods if no one is waiting for them.
-Items requested by another customer cannot be renewed, nor can books labelled “Books to Go.”
-Video games check out for seven days.
-DVDs check out for seven days, except for multi-disc sets, which have a three-week loan period, and the Lied Bookmobile’s collection, which has a 14-day loan period.
+Most materials, including books and CDs, can be borrowed for one three-week period and may be renewed for up to four additional three-week periods if no one is waiting for them.
+Items requested by another customer cannot be renewed.
+Video games check out for seven days and may be renewed up to four times.
+DVDs check out for seven days, except for multi-disc sets, which have a three-week loan period, and the Lied Bookmobile’s collection, which has a four week loan period.
+Binge Boxes have a three-week loan period with four renewals.
 Downloadable audiobooks and eBooks check out for seven, fourteen, or twenty-one days.
+Loan periods for items borrowed from other library systems through our Interlibrary Loan service are determined by the lending library system.
+A few other specialized materials have different loan periods.

 How many items can I borrow?

 You may have up to 150 items on your account at one time.
-No more than 25 compact discs, 10 DVDs or 3 video games can be on your account at one time.
-Our downloadable audiobooks and eBook are limited to a total of 10 items (in any format) at one time.
+No more than 25 DVDs, or 3 video games can be on your account at one time.
+Binge Boxes are limited to 3 each of Adult Binge Boxes and Youth Binge Boxes per customer.
+Our downloadable audiobooks and eBooks from OverDrive are limited to a total of 10 items (in any format) at one time.
+Hoopla checkouts are limited to 4 per month.

 All copies of the book I want are checked out.
 Can I be notified when one comes back in?

 You can place a hold (sometimes also called a request or a reserve) on an item and when it is returned we will hold it for you at the library location of your choice and send you a notice.
 You can have up to 25 holds at a time on your record.
-There is no charge for this service, but requests that are not picked up will result in a 50-cent fee.
+There is no charge for this service.
 Notices are sent by phone, e-mail or text; you can sign up for e-mail notification here.
 Notices by US Mail are no longer available.
 (Holds cannot be placed on books labeled “Books to Go.”)

 There’s a copy of the book I want at different library location than the one I use; can it be sent over?